SoftUni-Internal/interactive-content/EN/06-Nested-Loops/03-Nested-Loops.md

 console.log(rowLine);
 ```

-Let's look at the example above.
+Let us look at the example above.

 After initializing **the first (outer) loop**, its **body**, which contains **the second (nested) loop** starts running.

 It prints an n number of stars on a row.